jlmelville/smallvis/README.md

 the stochastic gradient descent method.
 In `smallvis`, this value is very dataset dependent: the more data you have, the smaller gamma should be to avoid over-emphasising repulsive interactions.
+* LargeVis partitions each pairwise interaction into either an attractive or repulsive contribution.
+In `smallvis`, each interaction is a combination of both.
 * Both UMAP and LargeVis use a classic stochastic gradient descent approach with a decaying learning rate.
 The implementation in `smallvis` uses the same delta-bar-delta optimization method used in t-SNE.
 It works well